Osteophytes of the lumbar spine overview

-Suffering through the chronic pain of a spine condition is difficult, and not understanding your diagnosis adds a new level of frustration.
-For many people diagnosed with a lumbar osteophyte, the first question that rises is, “What is an osteophyte in the lumbar spine?”
+Suffering from the chronic pain of a spine condition is difficult and not understanding your diagnosis adds a new level of frustration.
+For many people diagnosed with this condition, you may be wondering what it is.
+To get an overview of an osteophyte in the lumbar spine and learn about the treatments available to relieve your symptoms, read the following article.

-An osteophyte in the lumbar spine is a bone spur — a smooth, bony growth on top of normal bone — that has developed in the lower region of the spine.
+An osteophyte in the lumbar spine is a bone spur, which is a bony growth on top of normal bone that has developed in the lower region of the spine.
 This is classified as a degenerative spine condition, meaning it develops gradually as the spine weakens with age.
 Over time, the cartilage covering the facet joints (the joints that connect the vertebrae) wear down, the raw joint ends can begin to rub against each other.
 This constant grinding with every movement can lead to the development of a bone spur on the vertebra or joint.

-Spinal bone spur symptoms in the lower (lumbar) back
+Spinal bone spur symptoms in the lumbar spine

 On its own, a bone spur does not cause any symptoms or pain.
-However, when a bone spur grows on the spine, there is an increased risk that it will compress a nearby nerve root or the spinal cord itself.
-If a bone spur in the lumbar (lower) spine pinches a nerve, the following symptoms could develop in the buttocks, saddle area, legs and feet:
+However, when a bone spur grows in the spine, there is an increased risk that it will compress a nearby nerve root or the spinal cord itself.
+If a bone spur in the lumbar (lower) spine pinches a nerve, the following symptoms could develop in the buttocks, legs and feet:

 - Numbness or tingling